codefreshdemo/cf-example-java-hello-world/README.md

 Using the `composition` field, we direct Codefresh to the location if the `docker-compose` file in our repository.

-Once the Launch Composition step has completed successfully, you'll be able to review and share your running composition in the https://docs.codefresh.io/docs/share-environment-with-your-test[Environments page].
+Once the Launch Composition step has completed successfully, you'll be able to review and share your running composition in the [Environments page](https://docs.codefresh.io/docs/share-environment-with-your-test).

 Now that we've gotten a grip on the flow, let's get cracking!